COSC3020/quicksort-pivot-E-Merrill/README.md

 pivots.
 Since the first and last quarters are 'bad,' the middle two quarters would be 'good,' giving a 50% chance
 of finding a good pivot when just choosing randomly.

-The median of three method is batter because it gives higher odds of picking a good pivot when choosing one.
+The median of three method is better because it gives higher odds of picking a good pivot when choosing one.

 Choosing 3 items randomly from the whole array, each item has two 'states' in this case: good or bad pivot.
 3 items with 2 states nets $2^3 = 8$ possible combinations.
 The possible combinations are as follows: